Irtysh

 The river's source lies in the Mongolian Altai in Dzungaria (the northern part of Xinjiang, China) close to the border with Mongolia.

 The Irtysh's main tributaries include the Tobol, Demyanka and the Ishim.
 The Ob-Irtysh system forms a major drainage basin in Asia, encompassing most of Western Siberia and the Altai Mountains.

+Etymology

+The name was first encountered in the epitaphs of the Second Eastern Turkic Khaganate commanders Tonyukuku (646-724) and Kul-teginu (684-731).

+The first to attempt to decipher the name of the Irtysh was the Turkic philologist Mahmud al-Kashgari (1029-1101).
+According to his interpretation, the river got its name from the word "ertishmak" (quick jump).
+At the same time, according to the legend cited by his contemporary, the Persian geographer al-Gardizi (d.
+1061) in his treatise "Zayn al-akhbar", the author of the name is a slave of the founder of the Kimaks, Prince Shad.
+Seeing the Turks wandering near the river, she said to them «irtysh», which meant "stop".

+G. F. Miller gives a version of the formation of the name of the river from the name of the Tatar Khan Irtyshak, the successor of Khan On-Som.

+According to one version, the name of the river comes from the Turkic words: ir - "earth", tysh - "dig", that is, it means "digging the earth".

+According to A. P. Dulzon and V. N. Popova, in the name Irtysh the segment tysh goes back to the Ket chesh, shesh, sis, ses - "river", and the initial ir is associated with the pre-Ket (Iranian) root meaning "stormy", "rapid".

+The Hungarian chronicles about the prehistory of Hungary speak of the river Togora, the same river is named in the Vienna illustrated chronicle and in Turoc-Togat.
+Hunfalvi sees here a Hungarian memory of the Irtysh, which, according to Castren, is called by the Ostyaks Tangat or Tlangatl(Langal).

 Geography

-From its origins as the Kara-Irtysh (Vast Irtysh, kara means Vast in Turkic languages but also black.
-But in the context and geographic terms usually refers vast) in the Mongolian Altay mountains in Xinjiang, China, the Irtysh flows northwest through Lake Zaysan in Kazakhstan, meeting the Ishim and Tobol rivers before merging with the Ob near Khanty-Mansiysk in western Siberia, Russia after 4248 km.
+From its origins as the Kara-Irtysh (Black Irtysh) in the Mongolian Altay mountains in Xinjiang, China, the Irtysh flows northwest through Lake Zaysan in Kazakhstan, meeting the Ishim and Tobol rivers before merging with the Ob near Khanty-Mansiysk in western Siberia, Russia after 4248 km.

 The name Black Irtysh (Kara-Irtysh in Kazakh, or Cherny Irtysh in Russian) is applied by some authors, especially in Russia and Kazakhstan, to the upper course of the river, from its source entering Lake Zaysan.
-The term White Irtysh, in opposition to the Black Irtysh, was occasionally used in the past to refer to the Irtysh below lake Zaysan; now this usage is largely obsolete.
+The term White Irtysh, in contrast to the Black Irtysh, was occasionally used in the past to refer to the Irtysh below Lake Zaysan; now this usage is largely obsolete.